 What Is Email Deliverability?

 To start with, there’s a difference between “deliverability” and “delivery.”
-While the latter is used to describe whether or not a recipient’s server accepted a marketing message, the former is a marketing term used to distinguish emails that have made it to the inbox from those that haven’t.
+While the latter is used to describe whether a recipient’s server accepted a marketing message, the former is a marketing term used to distinguish emails that have made it to the inbox from those that haven’t.

-When Test Email Deliverability?
+When to Test Email Deliverability?

-- Authentication testing: The purpose of authentication testing is to verify whether your outgoing mail server is configured correctly so that it can pass the various authentication checks used by service providers to verify the authenticity of messages.
+- Authentication testing: The purpose of authentication testing is to verify whether your outgoing mail server is correctly configured so that it can pass the various authentication checks used by service providers to verify the authenticity of messages.

-- Seed list testing: The idea behind seed list testing is to take a small sample of real mail addresses and use them to check the deliverability of your marketing emails across different email services.
+- Seed list testing: The idea behind seed list testing is to take a small sample of real mail addresses and use them to check the deliverability of your marketing emails across different mail services.
 This method can quickly uncover important deliverability issues.

 Top Email Deliverability Testing Tools

 The good news is that marketers don’t have to worry about too much the technical side of things since testing email deliverability is quick and easy using the following tools.
 These services don’t offer bulk email verification.
 Instead, you’ll send one of your campaign emails to a specified address, and the service will provide you with information such as your spam score and whether your campaign’s email address is on a block list.

 Developed by email software engineers to be cheap, simple, and efficient, Mail-tester.com is a no-frills tool that lets you test email deliverability in one straightforward step.
 All you need to do to obtain an accurate deliverability score is send a message to the provided address.

 This is one of the best email address tester apps that will tell you what SpamAssassin, a spam checker developed by the Apache Software Foundation, thinks about your message.
 You will also learn if your mail account is on a block list or not fully authenticated, among other things.